vpec/helloworld-pipeline/README.md

 One important question is whether we are going to be able to visualize the application logs (the ones generated by the Spring Boot application) and how to do it.
 This helloworld application prints its logs to output stream `stdout`, following [logging best practices](https://12factor.net/logs).
 The docker container also prints its logs to output stream, so it prints the application logs.
 Finally, these container logs are gathered and presented in a centralized way, so there's no need to check the specific logs of each running pod.

-To manage logging and monitoring, we are using the EFK stack.
+To manage logging and monitoring, we are using the **EFK stack**.
 In the previous steps, we deployed  ElasticSearch and Kibana using docker-compose, and also FluentD was deployed as a daemonset to the cluster.
 These 3 elements are going to be used to collect logs, process them, and visualize them in a Kibana local server.

 If you have followed the deployment steps, now enter Kibana (http://localhost:8083) and create an index pattern.
 (Note that it is not the default port for Kibana.
 The default one gave me some problems when trying to connect via browser, so it is changed to 8083 in the manifests).